Kranthi-Reddy/data-analytics-portfolio/README.md

 ## Contact

-If you have any questions or would like to learn more about my data analytics experience, please feel free to contact me at [insert email].
+If you have any questions or would like to learn more about my data analytics experience, please feel free to contact me at kranthisai13@gmail.com.